trguduru/credit_card_fraud_detection_initial/README.md

 Guduru, Thirupathi Reddy (https://github.com/trguduru)

 ### Executive summary
+For the credit card transaction prediction use case, i have used a simulation dataset from *kaggle* and the dataset has 0.5%  of fraud transactions.

+I have followed CRISP DM techniques to clean the data for training models.
+Check data processing and feature engineering for additional details.

+The models I have tried are

+* LogisticRegression
+* KNN
+* DecisionTreeClassifier
+* SVM
+* GaussianNB
+* SGDClassifier

+Once trained these models, were evaluated for their performance using f1_score and balanced score of the sklearn metrics library to check for *true positive*.

+All these models performed very poorly on *true positive* predictions but *KNN* and *DecisionTreeClassifier* performed relatively better.
+Check the results section for details.

+As stated in the next steps of this README we need to further evaluate additional advanced models and pick a better model for this use case.

 ### Rationale
 The rationale for detecting fraud in a credit card transaction is to eliminate the dollar waste for a financial institution.
 And also build trust with its customers.